-Our tax lawyers Perth can help you navigate your tax disputes.
+Our tax lawyers in Perth can help you navigate your tax disputes.

 Australia’s tax law system is administered by the Australian Tax Office (ATO).
 It generally works on a self-assessment model where the ATO accepts the claims you make in your tax return or activity statement, usually without adjustment, then it works out, or assesses, your tax liability.
 The ATO then has the power to check compliance through a review or audit.
 When you have a self-assessment model, it is inevitable that disputes will arise between taxpayers and the ATO.
 This is especially so when the taxing acts and regulations are complemented by many rulings, determinations and practice statements.